jzendo/jQuery.cascadeSelect/README.md

 # jquery.cascadeSelect

-A jquery plugin for cascade selects.
-Read index.html for detail.
+A jquery plugin is for cascade selects.
+Read index.html(also as demo) for detail.